• Skip to primary navigation

 March 8, 2015 by Liza Agbanlog 1 Comment

 Eggplant Parmesan My youngest son and I love this dish; we totally enjoyed having it for two days.
 It was no surprise because we both love eggplant.
 Some of our favorites are slow cooker eggplant lasagna, Chinese eggplant with chili garlic sauce and fried eggplant with basil.
 This popular Italian dish was similar to lasagna but instead of noodles, eggplants are used.
 A link to this recipe was sent by somebody who does not like eggplant but was raving how yummy this dish was.
-The eggplant was drenched in flour, eggs and Italian breadcrumbs first and then fried before layering them with the tomato sauce, mozzarella, parmesan cheese and basil leaves.
+The eggplant was drenchedĀ in flour, eggs and Italian breadcrumbs first and then fried before layering them with the tomato sauce, mozzarella, parmesan cheese and basil leaves.
 They were really delicious!
 Frying the breaded eggplant, using fresh mozzarella cheese and fresh basil made this dish very tasty and exceptionally great.
 The hard and tedious part was frying the eggplants but it was worth it.
 In the end, you will be rewarded with a dish that you will enjoy and will satisfy your palate.
 Enjoy!

 Eggplant Parmesan

-50 mins
+Prep Time 50 minutes mins

-1 hour 55 mins
+Total Time 1 hour hr 55 minutes mins

-Serves: 9 servings
+Servings 9 servings

 Ingredients

-• 1 (28 oz) can whole tomatoes
+• 1 28 oz can whole tomatoes

-• 2 tbsp olive oil, plus more for frying
+• 2 tbsp olive oil plus more for frying

 • Salt

-• All-purpose flour, for dredging
+• All-purpose flour for dredging

-• 4 large eggs, lightly beaten
+• 4 large eggs lightly beaten

 • 2 cups Italian style bread crumbs

-• 2 ½ lbs (about 2 eggplants), cut lengthwise into ¼-inch-thick slices
+• 2 ½ lbs about 2 eggplants, cut lengthwise into 1/4-inch-thick slices

-• 12 oz fresh mozzarella, sliced ¼ inch thick
+• 12 oz fresh mozzarella sliced 1/4 inch thick

 • 1 cup freshly grated parmesan cheese